esperanca/personal_website/src/posts/weeknotes-042.md

 ---
 layout: layouts/post.njk
 title: "Weeknotes #042"
-metaTitle: Weeknotes, a blog by Daniel Souza - Edition: Valencia
+metaTitle: Weeknotes, a blog by Daniel Souza - Edition Valencia
 date: 2024-08-03T10:11:11.743Z
 tags:
   - valencia
   - secretflavours
   - servicedesign
 ---
 A lot happened since the last post last year!
 I now live in Valencia, I have a new job working in healthcare (again) and doing my best to find balance and joy in life.

 ## Top 3 links